EddyVerbruggen/SocialSharing-PhoneGap-Plugin/README.md

 #### Notes about the successCallback (you can just ignore the callbacks if you like)
 Since version 3.8 the plugin passes a boolean to the successCallback to let the app know whether or not content was actually shared, or the share widget was closed by the user.
-On iOS this works as expected, but on Android some sharing targets may return false, even though sharing succeeded.
+On iOS this works as expected (except for Facebook, in case the app is installed), but on Android some sharing targets may return false, even though sharing succeeded.
 This is not a limitation of the plugin, it's the target app which doesn't play nice.
 To make it more confusing, when sharing via SMS on Android, you'll likely always have the successCallback invoked.
 Thanks Google.

 #### Sharing multiple images (or other files)